Human Development and Learning (9874.2)

 Work placement, internships or practicums

-This unit engages with the literature in the field of human learning and development and draws on different prominent theoretical perspectives explaining how learning occurs.
+This unit engages with the literature in the field of human learning and development and draws on different prominent theoretical perspectives explaining how learning and development occurs.

 - Semester 2, 2022, On-Campus, UC - Canberra, Bruce (207871)